Rosewool Insulation Refractory Co.,Ltd.

 4. Chemical and Moisture Resistance

-Rock wool boards are inert to acids, alkalis, and water.
+rock wool boards are inert to acids, alkalis, and water.
 When treated with hydrophobic agents, they achieve moisture resistance of up to 98%, preventing mold growth and degradation in humid environments like swimming pools or coastal regions.

 5. Durability and Longevity